 The use of company resources for political and public policy activities can be an important issue for shareholders.
 Consistent with our principles of good governance and high standards for ethical conduct, the Altria Board of Directors’ Nominating, Corporate Governance and Social Responsibility Committee

 oversees our participation in the political and public policy processes and the political activity compliance program.
 Our companies provide periodic updates on political and public policy issues and engagements to the committee, including the companies' direct and indirect lobbying activities.
 Our companies also update the committee regarding contributions to organizations involved in the public policy arena, including trade associations and other tax-exempt organizations.

 Altria shares extensive information about its participation in these areas on our website so shareholders and others can learn more about our political and public policy activities

 Altria is recognized as a leader in political activities disclosure by many entities, including the Center for Political Accountability-Zicklin Index of Corporate Political Accountability and Disclosure (CPA-Zicklin Index), and the Baruch College Index of Corporate Political Disclosure (Baruch Index).

-In 2018, the CPA-Zicklin Index ranked Altria 4th among the S&P 500 in terms of the voluntary disclosures of its political spending and designated the company as a "trendsetter" in this area.
+as a "trendsetter" among the S&P 500 in terms of the voluntary disclosures of its political spending.

 The Baruch Index

 , which measures a company's transparency concerning its corporate political activity, has also praised Altria’s efforts.
 The Baruch Index described Altria in 2011 as being a “leader” in publicly disclosing the “corporate policies, procedures and structures” related to its political activities.
 The Baruch Index focuses on: